Stride-Labs/.github/profile/README.md

 Check out our repos 👇

 ## stride
-our core blockchain code
+core blockchain code

 ## explorer
-our local block explorer, a fork of ping.pub
+local block explorer, a fork of ping.pub

 ## testnet
-instructions to run a node on our testnet
+instructions to run a node on the stride testnet

-## firehose
-simulation testing